IP-CAM/OC22-Extension_Subscribe_PopUp/brig_subscribe_popup/readme.txt

-Module subscription to the newsletter in a PopUp window
+Module subscription to the newsletter in a PopUp window for CMS OpenCart

-Tested on OpenCart version 2.2.0.0
+* Note: This module tested on OpenCart version 2.2.0.0

-*** Don't forget to backup your files ***
+* Warning!!!
+Before installing don't forget to backup files and data base your site.

 Just extract and put in to the root of your opencart installation and go to admin and enable the module.